zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

 - Initial build: When a Widget is first inserted into the widget tree.
 - State changes: If a Widget's internal state changes, because of user interactions or a network response.
 - InheritedWidget changes: Widgets can receive data changes from ancestor widgets.
-- Layout changes: If the layout constraints of a widget changes, e.g. the oriantation of a device changes.
+- Layout changes: If the layout constraints of a widget change, e.g. the orientation of a device changes.
 - Widget tree updates: If a Widget's parent requests a rebuild.
 - Animation updates: If a Widget includes an animation, it typically rebuilds on every frame.